Sangavi002/SmokeTrees-User_Register/README.md

 # User Registration and Address Management

-In this application that allows users to register and manage multiple addresses.
+This application allows users to register and manage multiple addresses.
 It uses MongoDB for data storage and Express.js as the web framework.

 ## Features